-CK-11 at Chamanke-G drilling location was completed using a workover rig and came online for production on May 10, 2019.
-The well is currently producing at 5,500 bopd and, with the high observed productivity, has potential to be increased up to 8,500 bopd following the next well workover for ESP replacement.
+The CK-11 production well at the Chamanke-G drilling location was completed using a workover rig and came online for production on May 10, 2019.
+The well was constrained to a maximum rate of 6,200 bopd by the installed pump.
+Due to the observed high productivity, a larger pump was installed in September 2019 and CK-11 is currently producing at rates over 8,000 bopd.

-The CK-12 well at Chamanke-E drilling location was drilled to total depth of 2,400 metres ("m") by May 19, encountering the reservoir section 25m deeper than expected.
+The CK-12 well at the Chamanke-E drilling location was drilled to a total depth of 2,400 metres ("m") by May 19, 2019, encountering the reservoir section 25m deeper than expected.
 To optimize the utilization of the drilling rig, the CK-12 well was left cased and suspended, and the drilling rig moved to CK-13 on the Chamanke-C drilling location.
-A workover rig was used to complete CK-12 in July 2019, the well is currently being tested and it is expected the CK-12 well will come online for production in August 2019.
+A workover rig was used to complete CK-12 in July 2019 and the well was brought online on August 10, 2019.
+CK-12 is currently producing at a rate of 2,000 bopd from the Mus Formation.